Solving Prior Distribution Mismatch in Diffusion Models via Optimal Transport: Preliminaries and Related Works

-The static Monge problem \eqref{eq:Monge_problem} and the dynamic Benamou-Brenier problem \eqref{eq:W_2_welocity_field} are equivalent and compatible in terms of the quadratic transport cost\cite{villani2009optimal}.
-Specifically, when the boundary conditions are the same, the total transport cost of the OT map $M_{ot}$ is equal to the total kinetic energy of the optimal velocity field $\boldsymbol{v}_{ot}$, so they are both taken as $\mathcal{W}_{2}$ metrics.
-In addition, the two can also be transformed by McCann displacement interpolation\cite{mccann1997convexity}.
+} satisfying $\rho_{0},\rho_{1}$ (boundary conditions) and \eqref{eq:continuity_equation} (mass conservation).
+The static Monge \eqref{eq:Monge_problem} and dynamic Benamou-Brenier problem \eqref{eq:W_2_welocity_field} exhibit equivalence and compatibility in terms of the quadratic transport cost \cite{villani2009optimal}.
+Specifically, for identical boundary conditions, the total tran-sport cost of the OT map $M_{ot}$ is equal to the total kinetic energy of the optimal velocity field $\boldsymbol{v}_{ot}$, so they are both taken as $\mathcal{W}_{2}$ metrics in (26).
+In addition, they are convertible via McCann displacement interpolation \cite{mccann1997convexity}.

-\subsection{Diffusion models and probability flow}
+\subsection{Diffusion Models and Probability Flow}